 There may be grants, rebates and other incentives available for your company to fund your program and charging infrastructure.
 You can explore workplace charging grants in the UK below:

 MINI Charging gives you instant access to one of the largest public charging networks and will allow you to seamlessly connect to over 11,000 electric vehicle charging stations in the UK.
 It’ll also give you access to stations in all other MINI Charging markets within Europe.
-Currently in the UK the MINI Electric network is connected to charging points from key operators such as bp pulse, ChargepointNetwork UK and others, as well as high-power charging stations available via IONITY.
-If you took delivery of a MINI Countryman Plug-in Hybrid or MINI Electric during or after February 2021 we’ve got more good news.
-You will get an additional bp pulse package free for 12 months, providing preferential rates at over 5,000 electric car charging stations on the bp pulse network.
+Currently in the UK the MINI Electric network is connected to charging points from key operators such as our partner Pod Point, ChargepointNetwork UK and others, as well as high-power charging stations available via IONITY.

 HOW TO REGISTER FOR MINI CHARGING.